cs50u/yahtzee-game/README.md

 ## Usage

-- Click on the dice to roll them
+- Click on the 'Roll Dice' button to roll the unlocked dice
+- Click any dice to toggle lock/unlock state
-- Select the scoring option from the game board
+- Select the scoring option from the scorecard
-- Press 'R' to reset the game

 ## Design Choices

+The style was that of a classic casino or table game setting.
+The UI is clear, easy to read, dark backgrounds with light text.
 The dice animations were implemented using CSS animations inspired by [this source](https://codesandbox.io/s/animated-3d-dice-roll-eorl0).
 This choice was made because CSS animations provide smooth and realistic animations without the need for external libraries.
+The Roll Dice button was modeled to resemble the Amazon "Add to Cart" button.

 ## Credits

+- Tina, for the idea for making Yahtzee and being awesome!
 - CSS animations for dice rolls inspired by [this source](https://codesandbox.io/s/animated-3d-dice-roll-eorl0)

 ## Roadmap